anne75/holbertonschool-low_level_programming/0x11-singly_linked_lists/README.md

 The following questions are extras, not related to linked lists.
 100. Write a function that prints a specific string before the main function is executed.
 101. Write a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.
+We are only allowed to use the printf function.